 Manuel was a real serial killer active in the 1950s.
 He was later convicted for murdering seven people, and believed to have killed two more individuals.

 The three-part miniseries is penned by Nick Stevens and set in Scotland, and stars Douglas Henshall as Muncie and Line of Duty‘s Martin Compston as “The Beast of Birkenshaw,” Peter Manuel.

-Over the course of two years, Manuel killed at least eight people, narrowly avoiding arrest while sending birthday and Christmas cards to Muncie.
-This psychological game of cat and mouse meant Manuel was, you might say, in plain sight.
+Over the course of two years, Manuel taunted the police and narrowly avoided arrest while sending birthday and Christmas cards to Muncie, engaging in a psychological game of cat and mouse.

-Detective William Muncie is the moustached detective who’s trying to bring Manuel to justice.
+Who is Detective William Muncie?
+Muncie is the moustached detective who’s trying to bring Manuel to justice.
 Muncie first arrested Manuel in 1946 for housebreaking and also successfully convicted him for a string of sexual assaults.

-During his police career William Muncie had remarkable record of 54 murder cases and 54 convictions.
+During his police career William Muncie had a remarkable record of 54 murder cases and 54 convictions.

 Speaking about Muncie, Henshall said: “He was always cracking jokes.
 Despite all of the terrible things he must have seen during the day, he didn’t bring his work home with him.
 I’ve tried to bring a sense of that to the family scenes.
 There isn’t that much of an overspill from his work.
 I wanted to try and make him an identifiable human being.
 A decent, good man.”

 Where have I seen Douglas Henshall before?
 He recently played Elliot in the series Home, but you’ll probably known him as either the ever-sombre Professor Nick Cutter in Primeval, or as Jimmy Perez in crime drama Shetland.